vl4d1m1r/react-material-ui-universal-form/README.md

 There are three major parts of this universal form:

-1. Input field modules, located in './components/inputs'.
+1. Input field modules, located in `./components/inputs`.

-2. Form hook (useForm.js) located in './hooks'.
+2. Form hook `useForm.js` located in `./hooks`.

 3. Form definition(s).
-Demo form definition with all "unique" input fields is located in './model/form-definitions/form.js'.
+Demo form definition with all "unique" input fields is located in `./model/form-definitions/form.js`.

 As I said, this is not the npm package.
 Check out the demo files and use modules and hook however you like.
 One of the ways you can use this universal form is:

-- Copy all input field modules ('./components/inputs') to your project.
+- Copy all input field modules from `./components/inputs` to your project.

-- Copy form hook (useForm.js) located in './hooks' to your project.
+- Copy form hook `useForm.js` located in `./hooks` to your project.

 - Make form definition.